Alaksh/Biofilm_lineage_tracking/README.md

 H. Fitness estimates antibiotics.ipynb
 Code to determine fitness for experiment with antibiotic treatment.

-The ""Biofilm_filtered.csv" and all raw data used to process the files is availaible in the "Figurewise raw data" folder.
-The figure subpanels were saved in the "Figures paper" folder.
+The ""Biofilm_filtered.csv" and all raw data used to process the files is availaible on Zenodo.
+To work with the files, please save the files in a subfolder called the "Figurewise raw data".
+This will allow access to all files.